Rotator Cuff Repair Surgery and

 - your age, overall health and activity level

-- the state of your injury before surgery (severe injuries like a tendon rupture, open wound, bone damage or fracture will require more intense surgery)
+- the state of your injury before surgery (severe injuries like a tendon rupture, open wound, bone damage or fracture will require more intense surgery and as such, a longer recovery)

 - the type of surgery you have undergone